darumatic/commands/autoscaling_in_kubernetes.md

+# Motivation - What is 'The Hug of Death'?

+The hug of death, also known as 'Slashdot Effect' (4) is caused when someone posts a link to a website, for example, the press, saying "Hey everyone, look at this website!" and everyone does.
+This puts so much traffic on the site in question's servers that they get overloaded and crash, causing the site to be inaccessible until the amount of traffic slows down.

-In this document I will explain how to setup auto-scaling as per Kubernetes 1.7.
+In this document I will explain how to setup pod auto-scaling as per Kubernetes 1.7.

-Only pod scaling is covered but no node scaling which depends on the integration of Kubernetes and your cloud provider to provision new nodes.

 # Setting up the pod cpu request